thiesgehrmann/multidiffabundance/README.md

 If, for example, you use a function like: `~ a*b`, this is expanded to `~ a + b + a:b`, in this order.
 (Internally, these are then renamed to ` mda_00001 + mda_00002 + mda_00003`)
-If your effect of interest is `a:b`, then this effect will not be reported in `res` Therefore, the `res` results may not be what you are looking for.
+If your effect of interest is `a:b`, then this effect will not be reported in `res`.
+Therefore, the `res` results may not be what you are looking for.
 Inspect the `res.full` dataframe.
 Alternatively, you can specify the order manually, by specifying this in the formula: `~ a:b + a + b`.